A new survey shows that 71% of Hong Kong hiring managers check job candidates’ Facebook profiles

 New technology has created new etiquette challenges.
 While 41% of respondents claim that their firms have a clear social media policy in place to guide employees’ digital conduct, nearly one in four (22%) respondents indicated that their companies have no social media policy in place.

-Andrew Morris, Managing Director, Greater China, Robert Half International, offers the following tips to help professionals and jobseekers manage their Facebook presence:
+Andrew Morris, Managing Director, Greater China, Robert Half, offers the following tips to help professionals and jobseekers manage their Facebook presence:

 Include a profile picture.
 A picture is worth a thousand words.
 A personal photo adds legitimacy and confirms that you’re the right “Mary Jones.”
 The image you choose can be casual, but make sure it’s professional.